 - LSAT 10 Actual Tests (for 160+ verbal scorers)

-- Work your way through as many of Magoosh’s Math and Verbal Video Lessons.
+- Work your way through Magoosh’s Math and Verbal Video Lessons.
 Your aim should be half of the verbal videos and about a third of the math videos (there are more of these).
 An effective learning strategy is to follow up a video by practicing questions that relate to the concept discussed in the video.
 Don’t simply watch hours of lesson videos without doing questions.
 You will quickly forget what you learn, unless you do practice questions to back up those concepts.
 For instance, if you watch a few lesson videos on exponents, make sure you complete the quiz that accompanies each module.
 (Using the McGraw Hill book will give you even more practice with the fundamentals).

-- Where necessary, work through practice problems in the ETS Official Guide or the two ETS practice question guides, if you need help on a given concept.
+- Where necessary, work through practice problems in the ETS Official Guide or the two ETS practice question guides, if you need to reinforce a given concept.
 It is okay to skip around in these books looking for relevant questions.

 - Determine which of the Manhattan GRE guides will help address your weaknesses (you only need to purchase one in order to access all of the 6 online tests, and the math guides tend to be better than the verbal ones).

-- Read two articles from The New Yorker/Atlantic Monthly/Economist.
+- Read two articles from The New Yorker/Atlantic Monthly/Economist/ALDaily.com.
 Find fifty words you do not know.
-Reference in Vocabulary.com or Word Smart and make flashcards (articles should be 4 – 15 pages).
+Reference in Vocabulary.com (articles should be 4 – 15 pages).

-- Write a quick summary/review of one of the two articles you wrote, threading GRE words you learnt these two weeks (can come from any of the sources, e.g. lesson, questions, etc), and apply them where necessary.
+- Write a quick summary/review of one of the two articles you wrote, threading new words you learnt these two weeks (can come from any of the sources, e.g. lesson, sample questions, etc), and apply them where necessary.

 - Use quizlet.com to quiz yourself on 200 vocabulary words from articles and continue to quiz yourself with Magoosh GRE Flashcards.